Investments: Climate change

 Further analysis was also undertaken to take the baseline back to 2010 to give a longer term perspective and to see how the Fund has decarbonised over a longer period.

-The carbon footprint work undertaken shows that the Fund continues to make excellent progress in reducing Weighted Average Carbon Intensity (WACI) with a 39% reduction over the four year period, from 2019 to 2023.
+The carbon footprint work undertaken shows that the Fund continues to make excellent progress in reducing Weighted Average Carbon Intensity (WACI) with a 42% reduction over the five year period, from 2019 to 2024.
 This is the Fund's primary risk metric.
-This represents an improvement of 18% from 2023.
-The Fund has now achieved its first interim carbon emissions reduction target of a 30-35% reduction by 2025, two years ahead of schedule.
+This represents an improvement of 3% from 2024.
+The Fund has achieved its first interim carbon emissions reduction target of a 30-35% reduction by 2025, two years ahead of schedule.

 All of the carbon metrics shown in the carbon footprint report are based upon Scope 1 and 2 emissions.

-In addition, this year's report now includes the Thermal Coal metric which shows the Fund is around 38% below the benchmark.
-As this is the first year of reporting there are no comparative figures for previous years.
+In addition, this year's report now includes the Thermal Coal metric which shows the Fund is around 35% below the benchmark.

 Net Zero Roadmap